 Our original objective was to raise enough money to keep the shelter open for a month, but we had underestimated our members' generosity.
 Donations were four times higher than the target!

-An LGBT shelter in Poland has avoided closure thanks to fundraising efforts by organisation All Out.
+An LGBT shelter in Poland has avoided closure thanks to fundraising efforts by organization All Out.
 The Emergency Shelter in Warsaw, Poland helps homeless LGBT people who have suffered from violence and harassment, and is the only one of its kind in Eastern Europe.
-After months of looking for funding and running out of resources, ...
+After months of looking for funding and running out of resources...

 When we told the two amazing women who run the shelter how much All Out members had contributed, they were simply overjoyed.
 Together with our partners, we made this video to share the shelter's story with people all over the world: